Netcentric/accesscontroltool/docs/AdvancedFeatures.md

 ## Intermediate save() calls during ACL installation

 For large installations (> 1000 groups) that use MongoDB, the system possibly may get into an invalid state as older versions of OAK (AEM 6.1/6.2 ootb) do not always correctly fire the post commit hook for very large change sets (OAK-5557).
-To circumvent this issue it is possible since v1.9.2 to configure the OSGi property `intermediateSaves=true` of PID `biz.netcentric.cq.tools.actool.aceservice.impl.AceServiceImpl`.
+To circumvent this issue it is possible since v1.9.2 to configure the OSGi property `intermediateSaves=true` of PID `biz.netcentric.cq.tools.actool.impl.AcInstallationServiceImpl`.

 NOTE: This is never necessary when using TarMK and also it should only be used for MongoMK for large installations that do not contain a fix for OAK-5557 yet as the rollback functionality is lost when enabling intermediate saves.